xsxso/books/README.md

 # books

--Installed MongoDB [custom mode and without Compass] and made sure the folder c:/data/bin exists.
+*Installed MongoDB [custom mode and without Compass] and made sure the folder c:/data/bin exists.

--Opened command prompt, CD'd to C:\Program Files\MongoDB\Server\4.0\bin and ran mongod.
+*Opened command prompt, CD'd to C:\Program Files\MongoDB\Server\4.0\bin and ran mongod.
 Left it running in the background.

--Cloned the project to my desktop, CD'd into server, ran npm i and then npm start.
+*Cloned the project to my desktop, CD'd into server, ran npm i and then npm start.